TDI noises transfer functions for LISA: Methodology

 We note that, except for the terms with laser frequency noise $p_{32}$, all terms in $\eta$ are identical to the case without laser locking.
 That is expected because the locking constraints \eqref{eq:freq_plan_N2c} do not contain test-mass acceleration noise in any term.
 The $X$-channel for laser noise only is

-which is cancelled out when we commute the \ac{TDI} delay, i.e. constant delays assumption.
-In the end, the \ac{TDI} combinations $X$, $Y$ and $Z$ in the case of laser locking for the test-mass acceleration noise are exactly the same as in the case without locking, \eqref{eq:tm_accel_XX_uncorr_no_locking} and \eqref{eq:tm_accel_XY_uncorr_no_locking}.
+which is canceled out when we commute the \ac{TDI} delay, i.e., using constant delays assumption.
+In the end, the \ac{TDI} combinations $X$, $Y$ and $Z$ in the case of laser locking for the test-mass acceleration noise are exactly the same as in the case without laser locking, \eqref{eq:tm_accel_XX_uncorr_no_locking} and \eqref{eq:tm_accel_XY_uncorr_no_locking}.